-The external service of the social welfare authorities inspects the applicant's living and earning situation.
+The external service of the competent service provider inspects the applicant's living and earning situation.

 Subsistence aid starts as soon as the competent local social security provider learns about it.
-Subsistence income support at old age and a reduction to earning capacity and other benefits under the minimum benefit system are available only on application.
+Subsistence income support at old age and a reduction to earning capacity are available only on application.
 You make the applications at the office of the welfare authorities of the city or community in which you live.
 A basic jobseeker’s allowance (unemployment benefits II / income support) can be applied for at your local job centre.
 Generally, this is the job centre of the area where the beneficiary normally resides.
 You can obtain further information there as well as in the citizens' advice centre at the town hall where you live.

-Trade unions, among others, offer their members free advice on social rights issues.
+The service providers where the application is submitted are always obliged to provide advice.
+Additionally, non-statutory welfare agencies and trade unions, among others, offer advice, which is free for their members, on social rights issues.
 Charitable associations such as unemployment centres help those in need with the forms and will also accompany you, if required, to the public authorities.

 European Commission publications: